Charles Gunn (Angel): Angel Investigations

-Gunn is introduced in the Season One episode "War Zone", when he observes the vampire Angel roughing up a blackmailer and tries, unsuccessfully, to dust him.
-Later on, a gang of vampires, who are at war with Gunn's group, attack their hideout, kidnapping several group members in the process, including Gunn's sister Alonna.
-Eventually, Angel wins Gunn's trust, but unfortunately, not in time to save Alonna from being turned into a vampire.
-Gunn has no choice but to stake his own sister, a decision which continues to haunt him through the series.
-It is this loss that forces Gunn to question his own motives and become more receptive to Angel's help, realizing he cannot do everything alone.
-Angel recognizes Gunn's strength and often calls on him if he needs back up in battle or if he needs protection for the people he cares about when he cannot protect them himself.
-Although he initially regards his time with Angel Investigations as a "paying side-gig," Gunn eventually becomes a full-time member of the gang, gaining mutual respect for those he fights side-by-side with while finding his place in the world.
+Gunn is introduced in the season 1 episode "War Zone", when he observes the vampire Angel roughing up a blackmailer and tries, unsuccessfully, to dust him.
+Later on, a gang of vampires at war with Gunn's group attack their hideout, kidnapping several group members including Gunn's sister Alonna.
+Eventually, Angel wins Gunn's trust, but not in time to save Alonna from turning into a vampire.
+Left with no choice, Gunn stakes his own sister — a decision that haunts him through the series.
+Alonna's death had a profound impact on Gunn, causing him to re-evaluate his priorities and seek help from Angel.
+Angel recognizes Gunn's strength and often calls on him in battle or if he needs help protecting the people he cares about.
+Although he initially regards his time with Angel Investigations as a "paying side gig", Gunn eventually becomes a full-time member of the gang, gaining mutual respect for those he fights side-by-side with while finding his place in the world.
 However, his work with his new 'family' often leads to conflicted loyalties; in the episode "Belonging", Cordelia is accidentally sucked into a portal to Pylea while a member of Gunn's old street crew, George, succumbs to the bite of a vampire.
-Gunn feels responsible for his friend's death, believing that it would not have happened if he had still been around to help in the fight.
-Yet even in his grief, he realizes that he could not commit the same crime twice and allow Cordelia to suffer the same fate, so he joins Angel, Wesley, and Lorne to rescue her.
+Gunn feels responsible for his friend's death, believing it would not have happened if he had still been around to help fight.
+Yet even in his grief, he realizes he could not commit the same crime twice and allow Cordelia to suffer the same fate, so he joins Angel, Wesley, and Lorne to rescue her.